Found a stray animal?

 Town of McMillan - call Gus Wenzel, 715-305-6471

-If the municipality you live in is not listed above OR you would like to speak with your representative to learn more about animal policies and procedures, click the link for contact information.
+If the municipality you live in is not listed above OR you would like to speak with your representative to learn more about animal policies and procedures, click this link for contact information.

 NOTE: Contracted municipalities with MAPS have priority when it comes to space at our facility.
 We need to ensure that we always have space available for incoming animals from our contracted areas.
 Non-contracted areas requesting help with stray animals will be placed on a waiting list until room becomes available.
 We proudly follow the Shelter Medicine’s guidance for Capacity for Care.